awsdocs/aws-cloudtrail-user-guide/doc_source/create-s3-bucket-policy-for-cloudtrail.md

 }
 ```

 This example policy does not allow any users from member accounts to access the log files created for the organization\.
-By default, organization log files are accessible only to the master account\.
+By default, organization log files are accessible only to the management account\.
 For information about how to allow read access to the Amazon S3 bucket for IAM users in member accounts, see [Sharing CloudTrail Log Files Between AWS Accounts](cloudtrail-sharing-logs.md)\.

 ## Troubleshooting the S3 Bucket Policy<a name="troubleshooting-s3-bucket-policy"></a>